XPrototypeX/DistributedWebCrawler/README.md

 Adding a client with some interfaces to interact with the server

-Also the the comments in code.
+Also see the comments in code.

 Few things dont work as they should.